 This quote from Will Smith resonates loud and clear with me:

 If you’re not making someone else’s life better, you’re wasting your time.

-I think the fact that I love traveling is apparent given my travels over the last two years.
+I think the fact that I love traveling is apparent given my extensive travels since my first trip abroad in 2005.
 When I left my amazing job at Zillow in early 2010, people thought I was crazy.
-I had the job everyone wanted — doing online marketing & getting paid to travel around the country for a well funded internet startup founded by the guy that started Expedia.
-But I hit the 5 year mark, and had become a bit bored with my current role — and took off and spent almost all of 2010 traveling.
+I had the job everyone wanted — doing online marketing & getting paid to travel around the country for a well funded internet startup founded by the man who started Expedia.
+But I hit the 5 year mark, and had become a bit restless with my current role — and took off and spent almost all of 2010 traveling.
 That included a 6 week road trip around the Western US and then 7 months abroad including a two week trip to Tokyo and Seoul, the best f’ing summer of my life living on Santorini, a month in Spain, followed by a month in both Kenya and Ghana.
 I tell you, particularly for those who have never ventured outside the USA, Africa is like nothing you’ve ever experienced before.
 I really don’t know how to describe it, but to say “surreal”.
 Despite the fact that they have literally nothing, the people in Kenya and Ghana were filled with happiness 24 hours a day, 7 days a week.
-That’s a far cry from the materialistic bullshit that you see in the United States.
+That’s a far cry from the materialistic bullshit you see in the United States.

 I’m spiritual and believe there is a higher purpose in life, but am not at all religious.